-In the spirit of the QCA Code it is the Board’s job to ensure that the Group is managed for the long-term benefit of all shareholders and other stakeholders with effective and efficient decision-making.
-Corporate governance is an important part of that job, reducing risk and adding value to the Group.
+In the spirit of the QCA Code, it is the Board’s task to ensure that the Group is managed for the long-term benefit of all shareholders and other stakeholders with effective and efficient decision-making.
+Corporate governance is an important part of that task, reducing risk and adding value to the Group.
 The Board will continue to monitor the governance framework of the Group as it grows.

-Bezant is an exploration entity whose assets comprise early-stage projects that are not yet at the production stage and has two copper-gold projects, one in the Philippines and one in Argentina.
+Bezant is an exploration entity whose assets comprise early-stage projects that are not yet at the production stage.
+It currently has interests in three copper-gold projects, one in Zambia, one in the Philippines and one in Argentina.
 Currently, no revenue is generated from such projects.
-The Company seeks to promote long-term value creation for shareholders by leveraging the technical knowledge and experience of its directors and senior management to develop and realise value from its projects.
+The Company seeks to promote long-term value creation for its shareholders by leveraging the technical knowledge and experience of its directors and senior management to develop and realise value from its projects.
 The key performance indicators for the Company are therefore linked to the achievement of project milestones and the increase in overall enterprise value.

-All operations are conducted in a manner that protects the environment, the health and safety of employees, third parties and local communities in general.
-Bezant believes that a successful project is best achieved through maintaining close working relationships with local communities, this social ideology is at the forefront of all of Bezant’s exploration initiatives by establishing and maintaining co- operative relationships with local communities, hiring local personnel and using local contractors and suppliers.
-Where issues are raised, the Board takes the matters seriously and, where appropriate, steps are taken to ensure that these are integrated into the Company’s strategy.
+All operations are conducted in a manner that protects the environment and the health and safety of employees, third parties and local communities in general.
+Bezant believes that a successful project is best achieved through maintaining close working relationships with local communities, such social ideology being at the forefront of all of Bezant’s exploration initiatives via establishing and maintaining co-operative relationships with local communities, hiring local personnel and using local contractors and suppliers.
+Where issues are raised, the Board takes the matters seriously and, where appropriate, steps are taken to ensure that findings are integrated into the Company’s strategy.

 Careful attention is given to ensure that all exploration activity is performed in an environmentally responsible manner and abides by all relevant mining and environmental acts.
 Bezant takes a conscientious role in all of its operations and is aware of its social responsibility and its environmental duty.

-Both the engagement with local communities and the performance of all activities in an environmentally and socially responsible way are closely monitored by the Board and ensure that ethical values and behaviours are recognised.
+Both the engagement with local communities and the performance of all activities in an environmentally and socially responsible way are closely monitored by the Board which ensures that ethical values and behaviours are recognised.

 Corporate Governance Committees